Warren Entsch, since 2010. Previously Member for Leichhardt 1996-2007.

 Entsch held the seat for eleven years before retiring in 2007, when a swing of over 14% gave the seat to the ALP’s Jim Turnour.

-In 2010, Entsch returned to politics and won his seat back off Turnour with a swing of 8.6%.
+In 2010, Entsch returned to politics and won his seat back off Turnour with a swing of 8.6%, and he was re-elected again in 2013 and 2016.

 - Warren Entsch (Liberal National)